The Gateway-Client function combines programming and also the user interface of the individual Miniservers.

 The merged project must now be saved in the gateway miniserver.

-When saving the first time into the gateway, we get an error message, because the gateway does not know the new clients yet.
-We confirm this with OK.
+When saving for the first time, an error message may appear because the Gateway does not yet recognize the new clients.
+Confirm this message by clicking OK.

-The next window explains the saving process, we also confirm this with OK.
+The next window explains the saving process—confirm this with OK as well.

-The gateway now restarts, then it distributes the program parts of the merged project to the clients.
+The Gateway will then restart and distribute the program parts of the merged project to the Clients.

 Programming

-Let’s see in detail how a gateway client project with concentrator is displayed in Loxone Config.
+Let’s take a detailed look at how a Gateway Client project is displayed in Loxone Config.

 All Miniserver are displayed together with their periphery in one project.